habpygo/zero-value-msg.client.go/README.md

     }
 }
 ```
-If you don't have a nodeURL try out one from: http://iotasupport.com/lightwallet.shtml
+Recently IOTA has introduced a pretty feisty test environment and test sites.
+You can find some sites in package `metadata`.

 If you don't have a seed yet, follow the description here: https://iota.readme.io/docs/securely-generating-a-seed

-If you have installed `giotan` you can easily generate a new seed by running `$ giotan new` then run `$ giotan addresses` and paste the generated address in the input field.
+You can also use the `giotan` package.
+With this package you can easily generate a new seed by running `$ giotan new` then run `$ giotan addresses` and paste the generated address in the input field.

-Please keep in mind that you may NEVER loose this seed nor give it to anybody else, because the seed is the connection to your funds!

-WARNING: Nodes have a nasty habit to go on/off line without warning or notice.
-If this happens try to find another one.

 #### Send a MAM to the IOTA tangle
 ```go